erickzanardo/nes_ui/README.md

 ## Material Customized Widgets

-Flutter Nes trives to use the most out of material that it can, customizing their looks to fit the package desired look, here is the list of widgets from Material that are customized by Flutter Nes
+Nes UI trives to use the most out of material that it can, customizing their looks to fit the package desired look, here is the list of widgets from Material that are customized by Nes UI

  - Text
  - TextField/TextFormField